Loughborough Bell Festival

 Throughout history, bells have played a powerful role in bringing people together – calling communities to gather, marking moments of celebration, remembrance, and change.
 In Loughborough, the bell is more than just a sound; it is a symbol of the town’s industrial heritage and vibrant present-day community.

-The Loughborough Bell Festival is a free community celebration themed around heritage and music – a chance to listen, remember and celebrate.
+The Loughborough Bell Festival was a free community celebration themed around heritage and music

 A woman dressed as a clergyperson, a man dressed in Victorian-style clothing with a top hat, and a large woven sculpture of a bell are outside a historic church.
 The man holds a white flag, and the woman is holding a cup and a small tray.
 The scene takes place on a grassy area with autumn leaves and trees, with a stone church in the background.